UPPMAX/R-python-julia-matlab-HPC/docs/julia/isolatedJulia.rst

 where ``@`` is the current environment, ``@v#.#`` is the default environment for the Julia version that is being in use, and ``@stdlib`` is the standard library.
-Thus, by default in addition to the current environment other environments are present which can potentially create conflicts for reproducibility if you are not aware of what Julia is doing under the hood.
+At UPPMAX the central environment adds to the list with the element "/sw/comp/julia/1.8.5/rackham/lib/glob_pkg/environments/v1.8" Thus, by default in addition to the current environment other environments are present which can potentially create conflicts for reproducibility if you are not aware of what Julia is doing under the hood.
 Later on, we will see possible strategies to avoid this